 Bananas and fruit gone, we took them into the river for a scrub down and a rinse before we headed off on our jungle trek.

-About two hours after meeting the elephants we had to say goodbye.
+About two hours after meeting the elephants, it was time to say goodbye.
 A few more elephant hugs, pats, and photos and we parted ways in the jungle.
 They went deeper for their lunch and we headed back to the lodge, via some beautiful rice paddies, for ours.

 Lunch was delicious; an assortment of traditional dishes and fresh fruit from dessert.
 Again we were offered tea or coffee as we relaxed overlooking the hills, river, and rice paddies in the distance.
 Around 1:30 it was time to say goodbye to MandaLao and head back to Luang Prabang after an absolutely incredible day.